orlof/dcpu-admiral/README.md

 RCI is a half-duplex datagram-based radiofrequency communications device.

 <dl>
-  <dt id="rconf">void rconf(int channel, int power)</dt>
+  <dt id="rconf">rconf(channel, power)</dt>
   <dd>
     <p>
       Configure radio.
-Returns true if new settings are accepted and applied, and false if the proposed settings are invalid.
+Channel must be an integer between 0 and 255, and transmit power must be an integer between 0 and 7.
+Returns true if the new settings are accepted and applied, and false if the proposed settings are invalid.
     </p>
   </dd>
 </dl>